Now, Voyager: Production

 Initial production of the Prouty novel had to take into account that European locales would not be possible in the midst of World War II, despite the novelist's insistence on using Italy as the main setting.
 Prouty's quirky demands for vibrant colors and flashbacks shot in black and white with subtitles were similarly disregarded.
 Principal photography was shifted to Warner's sound stage 18 and various locations around California, including the San Bernardino National Forest, while European scenes were replaced by stock footage of Brazil.
 One of the primary reasons for Davis being interested in the original project was that photography would also take place in her hometown of Boston.
 Other locations of filming include Harvard Medical School in Roxbury, Massachusetts, Laguna Beach, Whitley Avenue, and other streets around Boston.

-The film highlighted Davis's ability to shape her future artistic ventures, as not only did she have a significant role in influencing the decisions over her co-stars, but also the choice of director was predicated on a need to have a compliant individual at the helm.
+The film highlighted Davis's ability to shape her future artistic ventures.
+Not only did she have a significant role in influencing the decisions over her co-stars, but also the choice of director was predicated on a need to have a compliant individual at the helm.
 Davis previously had worked with Irving Rapper on films where he served as a dialogue director, but his gratitude for her support turned into a grudging realization that Davis could control the film.
 Although his approach was conciliatory, the to-and-fro with Davis slowed production and "he would go home evenings angry and exhausted".
 The dailies, however, showed a "surprisingly effective" Davis at the top of her form.

 For years, Davis and co-star Paul Henreid claimed the moment in which Jerry puts two cigarettes in his mouth, lights both, then passes one to Charlotte, was developed by them during rehearsals, inspired by a habit Henreid shared with his wife, but drafts of Casey Robinson's script on file at the University of Southern California indicate it was included by the screenwriter in his original script.
 The scene remained an indelible trademark that Davis would later exploit as "hers".
+The scene has a similar precedent ten years earlier, between Davis herself and George Brent in The Rich Are Always with Us.